Get,

 A few side effects related to the consumption of bananas include:

-• Priyanga et al. conducted a study in 2022 which showed that consuming bananas can sometimes result in banana allergy due to the presence of banana proteins which trigger an abnormal immune response.10
+• Priyanga et al. conducted a study in 2022 that showed that consuming bananas can sometimes result in banana allergy due to the presence of banana proteins which trigger an abnormal immune response.10

 • Due to its high sugar and carbohydrate content, bananas may cause tooth decay or cavities.11